Restriction enzyme: Recognition site

 whereas SmaI restriction enzyme cleavage produces "blunt" ends:

 Recognition sequences in DNA differ for each restriction enzyme, producing differences in the length, sequence and strand orientation (5' end or 3' end) of a sticky-end "overhang" of an enzyme restriction.

-Different restriction enzymes that recognize the same sequence are known as neoschizomers.
-These often cleave in different locales of the sequence.
-Different enzymes that recognize and cleave in the same location are known as isoschizomers.
+Different restriction enzymes that recognize the same sequence are known as isoschizomers.
+Different enzymes that recognize the same location, but cut at a different position are known as neoschizomers.

 Types

 Naturally occurring restriction endonucleases are categorized into five groups (Types I, II, III, IV, and V) based on their composition and enzyme cofactor requirements, the nature of their target sequence, and the position of their DNA cleavage site relative to the target sequence.
 DNA sequence analysis of restriction enzymes however show great variations, indicating that there are more than four types.
 All types of enzymes recognize specific short DNA sequences and carry out the endonucleolytic cleavage of DNA to give specific fragments with terminal 5'-phosphates.
 They differ in their recognition sequence, subunit composition, cleavage position, and cofactor requirements, as summarised below: